Homemade Nut Butter

 You can use nut butter in so many ways.
 Obviously it makes a lovely spread for bread or toast, but it can also be used as the fat in biscuit and cake recipes, and in nut loaves.
 For ideas see:

 Free from: gluten, soya, wheat, yeast

 This is a vegan recipe

-Pop your nuts in a food processor or, better still, a high speed blender.
-Process until the nuts turn from lumps to flour.
+Pop your nuts in a food processor and blitz until the nuts turn from lumps to flour.
 Continue to process and the nut flour will start to release oils and turn to nut butter.
 Depending on your processor and the amount of nuts you are using, you may need to stop from time to time to scrape the sides of the processor.

 Sterilise a jar and it’s lid by pouring boiled water inside.
 Allow to cool, dry, then transfer your nut butter to the jar.
 Seal and refrigerate.
-Keeps for several weeks.
+Homemade nut butter keeps for several weeks.